splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 .. _trace-analyzer-compare:

-Alex compares successful traces with traces with errors
+Alex compares successful traces to traces with errors
 =========================================================

 Now, Alex can review and compare successful traces for the ``/checkout/{cardId}`` http url with traces for the same endpoint that have errors.